HaihangWu/HaihangWu.github.io/_pages/about.md

 Prizes, honours and awards
 ======
-* 2021-2025, Melbourne Research Scholarship, University of Melbourne
+* 2021-2025, Melbourne Research Scholarship, University of Melbourne, Australia
+* 2019-2020, Master with Distinction, University of Bristol, UK

 - - -